0xknwn/starknet-modular-account/docs/SDKS-DEPLOYMENT.md

 The output should return the classHash for the 2 classes.

-## Verify the SmartrAccount and CoreValidator class hash
+## Verify the SmartrAccount and StarkValidator class hash

 The 2 class hash do **NOT** depend on the deployment or the network.
 So you can find them at any time with the `classHash` helper that comes with the